'There is no point having fear against Austria'

 - Why Julie Nelson's header was so much more than just a goal

-In October, Northern Ireland were denied a famous victory over Austria in injury-time in Belfast.
-The part-timers came from a goal down to lead 2-1 heading into injury-time before conceding at the death.
+In October, Northern Ireland were denied a famous victory over Austria in added time in Belfast.
+The part-timers came from a goal down to lead 2-1 heading into the extra minutes before conceding at the death.

 Then, in April, Austria capitalised on what was described as nine minutes of madness, pouncing on errors to net three first-half goals as the hosts ran out 3-1 winners to all but end Northern Ireland's hopes of reaching a maiden World Cup.